1) Domain, 2) Global Catalog Server, 3) Operations Master

 Highlighting the planning points for an AD service

-The most important task that we need to focus on before any other task, when
+The most important task that you need to focus on before any other task is the network topology of your services.

 For our Active Directory services to provide a resilient service, we need to be effective in creating a simple and scalable architecture that